 We’ve mentioned before that the federal government has special programs to ensure a percentage of their funds are spent with small, minority-owned businesses… but did you know that the Department of Defense (DoD) has its own Office of Small Business Programs?
 This office works to seek out opportunities and increase the dollar amount that is competitively awarded to small businesses and entrepreneurs.

-The process to find out about and then bid on these government contracts may seem confusing at first, but you don’t miss out on the opportunity to earn more revenue for your business.
-Here are some steps to guide you through the process of getting your business ready to do business with the Department of Defense:
+The process of selling to the government may seem confusing at first, but you don’t want to miss out on the opportunity to earn more revenue for your business.
+To help you get started, we’ve compiled some steps to get your business ready to contract with the DoD:

 - Get your DUNS number.
 Your Data Universal Number System (DUNS) number can be acquired for free from Dun and Bradstreet (D&B).
 Your DUNS is a unique identifier that helps you gauge and communicate your business’ creditworthiness.
 The process takes a just a couple of days and is required when you register your business for government contracting.

 - Register with SAM.
 All businesses are required to register with the System for Awards Management (SAM) if they plan on entering into a contract or service agreement with the federal government.
 The process has actually become a lot easier in the last year.
 Before different federal agencies had different registration requirements across several websites.
 All of these have been incorporated into one centralized system – SAM.
 The benefits are great because your one-time registration puts you on a list government agencies use to find small business contracting opportunities.
 Remember, sometimes businesses can receive contracts before there’s even an RFP to bid for.